ColinGWorks/mygreatwebsite/README.md

 [US News 3-Row SUV Ranking page](https://cars.usnews.com/cars-trucks/rankings/suvs-with-3-rows)

 - **Mazda CX-9** MPG: 26-28 Hwy, HP 227. **Turing** trim base price  $35,330.

+## Notes for REIT
+**REIT** stand for *Real estate investment trust*, and they provide diversification and income from their dividend yields and invest in shopping centers, apartments, office buildings, data centers and cell towers.
+[6 Unusual REITs to Buy This Year](https://finance.yahoo.com/news/6-unusual-reits-buy-192346505.html)

+- **Innovative Industrial Properties (IIPR)** - a REIT that focuses on the regulated U.S. cannabis industry.
+The average REIT is generating low single-digit rent spreads when it purchases a property while the company generates significantly better spreads and should command a premium from investors for the foreseeable future.
+[Ticker IIPR](https://finance.yahoo.com/quote/IIPR?p=IIPR)

 ## Text Playground for Experimenting with *Markdown*